telerik/blazor-docs/knowledge-base/grid-customize-dragged-dropped-row.md

 title: Customize the dragged and dropped row
 description: How to customize and change the style of the dragged and dropped row?
 type: how-to
-page_title: Customize the dragged and dropped row
+page_title: Customize dragged and dropped Grid rows
 slug: grid-kb-customize-dragged-dropped-row
 position:
 tags: grid, drag, drop, customize, style